jijoel/web-development-notes/testing.md

     var_dump($sql);

 In many cases, it may be too long to be shown in its entirety.
+XDebug will limit the output to the first few lines, and tell you the full length.
 You can change the maximum amount of data for xdebug to display in var_dump:

     ini_set('xdebug.var_display_max_data', -1);
     var_dump($sql);